-Logan is ideally located between Brisbane, Ipswich and the Gold Coast, and has easy access to the national highway and rail networks.
-It has thriving light industrial precincts at Marsden, Crestmead, Slacks Creek and Loganholme, which are continuing to expand to meet the demand of quality, responsible industry.
+Logan is located between Brisbane, Ipswich and the Gold Coast.
+We have easy access to the national highway and rail networks.

 Logan has a range of attractions that capture the city's history and cultural diversity.
-Visitors can step back in time at one of Logan's oldest houses, Mayes Cottage, in Kingston, which has been converted into a house museum circa 1930s, or they can wander through the tranquil gardens of the Chung Tian Buddhist Temple at Priestdale, tucked away in a natural bushland setting.
+You can visit one of Logan's oldest houses, Mayes Cottage in Kingston.
+You can also wander through the tranquil gardens of the Chung Tian Buddhist Temple at Priestdale.

 The Logan Entertainment Centre is the city's premier entertainment venue.
 It hosts a variety of events from theatre shows and concerts to exhibitions, school productions and awards dinners.

 Arts, culture and heritage

 Our community offers a range of arts, culture and heritage for you to visit.H2: Arts, culture and heritage